roska/temp-logging/readme.md

 This will store temperature readings from sensors connected to the raspberry pi into mysql database.

-This is a work in progress and not yet functional or usable.

-*Status*: not working yet...

 ## TODO:
 - add multi-sensor support